[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 Allô !
 C'est Ondoku.
 Ma voix est rendue vraiment naturelle, c'est le fun, hein ?

-- I want to learn standard pronunciation because I am traveling or studying abroad in France in Europe
+- I want to learn standard pronunciation because I'm going to travel or study abroad in France.

-In this way, because you can choose the appropriate pronunciation model according to your learning objectives or destination, more practical French audio learning is possible.
+In this way, you can choose the appropriate pronunciation model according to your learning goals or destination, enabling more practical French audio learning.

-Adjustable Reading Speed.
-Create Learning Materials for Beginners by Reading Slowly.
+Reading Speed Can Be Adjusted.
+Create Learning Materials for Beginners with Slow Reading.

-- The audio being read is too fast to tell where words end
+- The audio is too fast to tell where words end.

 Ondoku allows you to change the audio reading speed.

-- Move it to the left to go slower
+- Move it to the left to make it slower.

-- Move it to the right to go faster
+- Move it to the right to make it faster.

-You can have the French read aloud at a speed that is easy for you to catch.
+You can have French read aloud at a speed that is easy for you to hear.

-What's more, the audio remains in native pronunciation and can be downloaded as an MP3 file, so you can listen to it anytime on a smartphone app.
+Moreover, the audio remains as native pronunciation and can be downloaded as an MP3 file, allowing you to listen anytime on a smartphone app.

-Ondoku's New Voices Support Read-Aloud Style Instructions.
-Various Styles Other Than Slow are Possible.
+Ondoku's New Voices Support Reading Style Instructions.
+Various Styles are Possible Beyond Just "Slow."

-On the new Ondoku text-to-speech site, when you want it read slowly, you can directly instruct the read-aloud style.
+On Ondoku's new text-to-speech site, when you want it read slowly, you can directly instruct the reading style.

 Lire lentement.
 (Please read slowly)

-Is the French Pronunciation of the AI App Ondoku Really a Native Way of Reading?
+Is the French Pronunciation of the AI App Ondoku Truly the Native Way of Reading?

-When you hear that audio is read aloud by AI, you might worry whether it can correctly process complex French liaison or elision (vowel omission).
+When it comes to reading audio with AI, you might be worried about whether it can correctly handle complex French liaisons or elisions (vowel omissions).

-Ondoku's French audio reproduces native speaker pronunciation to the point where even French people are surprised, saying "It's like a French person is actually speaking."
+Ondoku's French audio reproduces native speaker pronunciation so well that even French people are surprised, saying, "It sounds just like a French person speaking."

-Because it can naturally process French characteristics according to context, such as the rules for silent letters, it is ideal for studying French or conversation practice, from pronunciation to long-text comprehension.
+Because it can naturally process French characteristics according to context, such as rules for silent letters, it is ideal for everything from pronunciation to long-sentence comprehension in French study and conversation learning.

-Study French with a Text-to-Speech Site!
-Also Recommended for Self-Study.
+Learn French with a Text-to-Speech Site!
+Recommended for Self-Study too.

-Until now, even if you wanted to know French pronunciation, it was very difficult to know the exact positions for liaison and so on.
+Until now, even if you wanted to know French pronunciation, it was very difficult to know things like accurate liaison positions.

-But from now on, anyone can easily learn native speaker French pronunciation using a text-to-speech site.
+But from now on, anyone can easily learn native French pronunciation using a text-to-speech site.

-For audio you want to listen to over and over again, we recommend downloading it so you can listen to it anytime, anywhere on a smartphone app!
+For audio you want to listen to repeatedly, we recommend downloading it so you can listen via a smartphone app anytime, anywhere!

-It is also perfect for "Shadowing," where you pronounce immediately following the audio you hear.
+It is also ideal for "shadowing," where you pronounce along with the audio you hear.

-It's ideal for progress for self-taught learners and beginners alike.
+It's perfect for progress for self-taught learners and beginners.

-Why not try reading aloud the French you want to know the pronunciation of using the free-to-use text-to-speech site Ondoku?
+Why not use the free text-to-speech site 『Ondoku』 to read aloud the French you want to know the pronunciation of?

 Maximize French Learning Effects with Reading Aloud!
-Reading Practice Using Ondoku
+Reading Practice Methods Utilizing Ondoku

 From here, we will further introduce French learning methods utilizing Ondoku.

-Why is Reading Aloud Recommended for French Learning?
-From Pronunciation to Reading Comprehension.
+Why is Reading Aloud Recommended for Learning French?
+From Pronunciation to Long-Sentence Comprehension.

 In French learning,

-When that happens, the recommended learning method is reading French aloud.
+A recommended learning method for such times is reading French aloud.

 If you read French aloud, your listening and speaking skills will improve rapidly!

-It also has great effects on improving pronunciation, memorizing vocabulary, and increasing long-text comprehension.
+It is also highly effective for improving pronunciation, memorizing words, and enhancing long-sentence comprehension.

-By knowing the correct methods and tips and putting them into practice, you can dramatically enhance your French ability.
+By knowing and practicing the correct methods and tips, you can dramatically improve your French proficiency.

-What are the Learning Effects of Reading French Aloud?
+What Kind of Learning Effects are there from Reading French Aloud?
 Pronunciation, Reading, and Listening

 Reading French aloud has more learning effects than you might imagine.

-First, the easiest to understand is that you can improve your pronunciation and reading.
+First, the most obvious one is being able to improve pronunciation and reading.

-By reading French out loud, you can experience mouth movements and tongue positions, and correct pronunciation will steadily take root.
+By reading French out loud, you can experience mouth movements and tongue positions, and correct pronunciation will steadily become second nature.

 Improvement in listening skills is another major effect of reading aloud.

-In language study, you can catch sounds that you yourself can pronounce.
+In language study, you are able to hear sounds that you yourself can pronounce.

-By acquiring correct word connections through reading aloud, native speaker French will also become much easier to catch.
+By mastering correct word connections through reading aloud, native speaker French becomes much easier to hear.

-By using your hearing as well as your sight, you can more reliably acquire French vocabulary.
+By using your sense of hearing as well as sight, you can more reliably acquire French vocabulary.

 What are the Points for Effectively Reading French Aloud?
 Start Slowly.